 A major focus of the course and a key strand throughout the curriculum is real-world problem solving, spanning many different application areas from robotics and social media to medicine and environmental modelling.
-Problems come from our industrial collaborators or address challenges in current research.
-Working on these case studies, using theory and techniques from your other units, you will develop your mathematical modelling, collaboration and communication skills.
+In your third year the problems come from our industrial or external collaborators and address fresh challenges of current concern.
+Working on these case studies, using theory and techniques from across your studies, will hone your skills in mathematical and data modelling as well as professional teamworking and communication skills.

-A highlight is your final year project – a highly creative, challenging and enjoyable experience that is excellent preparation for your future career.
+A highlight of the degree is your individual final-year project – a chance to contribute to the cutting edge of research into a topic of interest to the wider stakeholders of our degree.
+This highly creative, challenging yet enjoyable experience provides excellent preparation for your future career.

 Institute of Mathematics and its Applications (IMA) This programme is accredited to meet the educational requirements of the Chartered Mathematician designation awarded by the Institute of Mathematics and its Applications.

 The Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue